WisconsinRobotics/AI-ROCKS/README.md

 #### ObstacleLibrary:
 ```
+Buildling ObstacleLibrary:
-- Open `csharp/ObstacleLibrary.sln` in Visual Studio															  |
+- Open `csharp/ObstacleLibrary.sln` in Visual Studio
 - Ensure you are building in x64: Navigate to Build > Configuration Manager.
   Set `Active Solution Platform` to x64 and both `ObstacleLibrary` and `ObstacleLibraryNative` projects to x64.
 - Build solution, or if there are issues, `ObstacleLibraryNative` and then `ObstacleLibrary` in that order
 - Resultant `ObstacleLibrary.dll` and `ObstacleLibraryNative.lib` are in the `csharp/x64/Debug` directory
 - Copy `ObstacleLibrary.dll` into top level of AI-ROCKS